National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 In the case of violations by foreign fishing vessels in the EEZ around any Pacific Insular Area, amounts received by the Secretary attributable to fines and penalties imposed under the Magnuson-Stevens Act, including sums collected from the forfeiture and disposition or sale of property seized subject to its authority, shall be deposited into the Treasury of the Pacific Insular Area adjacent to the EEZ in which the violation occurred, after direct costs of the enforcement action are subtracted.
 The Pacific Insular Area government may use funds deposited into the Treasury of the Pacific Insular Area for fisheries enforcement and for implementation of an MCP.

-The Council reviewed and concurred with the Northern Marian Islands MCP in June 2017.
-On July 6, 2017, the Governor of the Commonwealth of the Northern Mariana Islands submitted the Northern Mariana Islands MCP to NMFS for review and approval.
-The following describes the objectives of the MCP.
-Please refer to the MCP for planned projects and activities designed to meet each objective, the evaluative criteria, and priority rankings.
-The MCP contains seven conservation and management objectives, listed below.
+At its 181st meeting held March 9-12, 2020, the Council reviewed and concurred with the MCP.
+On March 25, 2020, the Governor of the Commonwealth of the Northern Mariana Islands submitted the MCP to NMFS for review and approval.
+The MCP contains the following seven conservation and management objectives:

-6. Promote an ecosystem approach to fisheries management, climate change adaptation and mitigation, and regional cooperation.
+6. Promote an ecosystem approach to fisheries management, climate change adaptation and mitigation, and regional cooperation; and

 This notice announces that NMFS has reviewed the MCP, and has determined that it satisfies the requirements of the Magnuson-Stevens Act.
-Accordingly, NMFS has approved the MCP for the 3-year period from August 4, 2017, through August 3, 2020.
-This MCP supersedes the MCP previously approved for the period August 4, 2014, through August 3, 2017 (79 FR 43399, July 25, 2014).
+Accordingly, NMFS has approved the MCP for the 3-year period from August 4, 2020, through August 3, 2023.
+This MCP supersedes the one approved previously for August 4, 2017, through August 3, 2020 (82 FR 37198, August 9, 2017).

 End Supplemental Information